SuroBuro/BERT-Misogyny-Checker/README.md

 The model also extracts **attention scores** to **highlight the most important words** contributing to the classification.

+## 📌 Dependencies
+This project requires the following libraries to be installed:
+- Pandas
+- PyTorch
+- Numpy
+- Scikit-Learn
+- Transformers

 ---

 ## 📌 1.
 Model Architecture & Methodology